(Please note that students may not declare the WGS major until it appears in the WFU Undergraduate Bulletin–the fall 2012 semester)

 - WGS 320 (Feminist Theory) or another theory course such as ANT 329 (Feminist Anthropology), POL 277 (Feminist Political Thought), PHI 379/WGS 240 (Feminist Philosophy), SOC 309 (Sexuality in Society), WGS 377: Feminist, Womanist, and Mujerista Theologies (a THS 790 course that will be given a WGS undergraduate number), or another theory course approved by WGS,

-- WGS 321 (a research-intensive course in the field of women’s and gender studies), and
+- WGS 321 (a research-intensive course in the field of Women’s, Gender, and Sexuality Studies), and

 - A 3-hour course in public engagement — such as WGS 397 (internship), WGS 377 (Feminist Activism), WGS 377 (Human Rights-Theory and Practice), WGS 377 (Arts and Activism), or any approved WGS or WGS cross-listed course with a service-learning or public-engagement component.